A special case of a conjecture of Hellerstein, Shen and Williamson

 $\Box$ \begin{lem}[\cite{BLa}] Let $D \subseteq \C$ be a domain and let $\mathcal{F}$ be a family of meromorphic functions $f$ on $D$ such that $f$ and $f''$ have no zeros in $D$.
 Then the family $\{ f'/f : \, f \in \mathcal{F} \}$ is normal on $D$. \end{lem} $\Box$ Next, suppose that $G$ is a transcendental meromorphic function in the plane, and that $G(z) \to a \in \C \cup \{ \infty \}$ as $z \to \infty$ along a path $\gamma $; then the inverse $G^{-1}$ is said to have a transcendental singularity over the asymptotic value $a$~\cite{BE,Nev}.
 If $a \in \C$ then for each $\varepsilon > 0$ there exists a component $\Omega = \Omega( a, \varepsilon, G)$ of the set $\{ z \in \C : |G(z) - a | < \varepsilon \}$ such that $\gamma \setminus \Omega$ is bounded: these components are referred to as neighbourhoods of the singularity \cite{BE}.
 Two such paths $\gamma, \gamma'$ on which $G(z) \to a$ determine distinct singularities if the corresponding components $\Omega( a, \varepsilon, G)$, $\Omega'( a, \varepsilon, G)$ are disjoint for some $ \varepsilon > 0$.
 The singularity is called direct \cite{BE} if $\Omega( a, \varepsilon, G)$, for some $\varepsilon > 0$, contains finitely many zeros of $G-a$, and indirect otherwise.
 A direct singularity is called logarithmic if there exists $\varepsilon > 0$ such that $w = \log 1/(G(z)-a)$ is a conformal bijection from $\Omega( a, \varepsilon, G)$ to the half-plane ${\rm Re} \, w > \log 1/\varepsilon $.
 Finally, transcendental singularities over $\infty$ may be classified using $1/G$, and a transcendental singularity will be referred to as lying in an open set $D$ if $\Omega(a, \varepsilon, G) \subseteq D$ for some $\varepsilon > 0$.

-The next lemma follows from [\cite{Lajda09}, Lemma 2.4] and [\cite{Lawiman13}, Lemma 2.2] and links asymptotic values approached on paths in the upper half-plane $H^+$ with the growth of the Tsuji characteristic $ \mathfrak{T} (r, g) = \mathfrak{m} (r, g)+ \mathfrak{N} (r, g)$ for functions $g$ that are meromorphic on the closed upper half-plane \cite{BEL,GO,Tsuji}.
+The next lemma combines [\cite{Lajda09}, Lemma 2.4] and [\cite{Lawiman13}, Lemma 2.2], and links asymptotic values approached on paths in the upper half-plane $H^+$ with the growth of the Tsuji characteristic $ \mathfrak{T} (r, g) = \mathfrak{m} (r, g)+ \mathfrak{N} (r, g)$ for functions $g$ that are meromorphic on the closed upper half-plane \cite{BEL,GO,Tsuji}.